Long-Term Mental Health Benefits of Cold Water Therapy

 What is cold water therapy?

-Cold water therapy is exposing your body to cold water through cold showers, cold water swimming, ice baths, or cold plunges.
+Cold water therapy means exposing your body to cold water through various methods:

 5 Long-Term Mental Health Benefits